vincentlan15/String-Regex-Manipuplation/chapter2.md

 ---
-title       : Basic String Manipulation description : In this chapter you will learn some basic techniques to deal with string objects.
-These include finding the length of the string, indexing the string, finding and changing part of the string, and formatting the string.
-They will give you a head start in text mining, so let's practice!
+title       : Regular Expressions description : When we talked about `replace` in last chapter, we had to input the exact text as an argument.
+However, in many cases, we want to search or replace a pattern, things like "words that begin with 'r'" or "strings that have a parenthesis in it."
+For these tasks, we would need regular expressions.

 attachments :
   slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

 --- type:VideoExercise lang:python xp:50 skills:2 key:ef6777fad5
-## Getting to know your string
+## What are regular expressions?
+- match on characters
+- match begin of line
+- match end of line
+- match wildcard
-- length of string: len(s)
+- match specific type of characters
+- re.match
-- string index: s[2]
+- re.findall()
-- find part of string: s.find(string) return index or -1
-- split a string: s.split(string) split by space by default
-- join a string: s.join(string)

 --- type:NormalExercise lang:python xp:50 skills:1 key:8c8181cc6b
 ## Finding the length of a string and indexing it

 A website named ["The Dictionary of Obscure Sorrows"](http://www.dictionaryofobscuresorrows.com/) has been dedicated to making up words that describe the emotions that we all feel, but fail to communicate.
 In this course, we will use some entries on "The Dictionary of Obscure Sorrows" as examples.

 One of the most famous words from this dictionary is "sonder," the realization that each passerby has a life as vivid and complex as your own.
 Imagine that this word has just been created and you need to teach Python, never having encountered "sonder" before, to learn to recognize it by its length and the values in its 5th and 3rd-last characters.
-Use the techniques shown in the video to do that.
+Use the techniques shown in the video to do that

 *** =instructions
 - Find the length of "sonder."
 The syntax of Python's built-in function `len` is `len(s)` where `s` is a string.